datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau_pre.md

 - reducing the page size using the `page_size` config param in datahub recipe (Defaults to 10).
 - increasing tableau configuration [metadata query node limit](https://help.tableau.com/current/server/en-us/cli_configuration-set_tsm.htm#metadata_nodelimit) to higher value.

+### `PERMISSIONS_MODE_SWITCHED` error in ingestion report
+This error occurred if tableau site is using external assets.
+For more detail refer tableau documentation [Manage Permissions for External Assets](https://help.tableau.com/current/online/en-us/dm_perms_assets.htm).

+Follow below steps to enable derived permissions:

+1. Sign in to Tableau Cloud or Tableau Server as an admin.
+2. From the left navigation pane, click Settings.
+3. On the General tab, under Automatic Access to Metadata about Databases and Tables, select the `Automatically grant authorized users access to metadata about databases and tables` check box.